ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/interactive-terminal.md

     > +CGSN: <IMEI number>
     > OK

-Save these numbers and follow the [getting started guide](getting-started.html).
+Save these numbers and follow the [getting started guide](getting-started.html) to add the device, so you'll be able to watch the incoming data that you're about to send in the next section.

 ### Hello world!
 Enable the radio: